How to make the most of remote working

 As great a prospect as working from home sounds, the novelty can wear off for some.
 So instead of spending hours staring at the ceiling, why not switch up the scenery.
 It may be a total cliche, but a roomy coffee shop with a comfy work space and a good Wi-Fi connection is a great place to get work done.
-Or, if you live in or near the city, why not check out a co-working space.
+Or, if you live in or near the city, why not check out a co-working space?
 These serviced office spaces are popular with remote workers, especially with those who’d rather work in a more professional setting.

-One of the advantages of remote working is you don’t have to deal with co-workers who want to bend your ear every half hour to talk about last night’s episode of House of Cards or some other ‘must watch’ TV show.
-However, these co-workers, whether you like them or not, might be doing you a favour.
+One of the advantages of remote working is you don’t have to deal with co-workers who want to bend your ear every half hour to talk about last night’s episode of House of Cards or some other ‘must-watch’ TV show.
+However, these co-workers, whether you like them or not, might be doing you a favor.
 Research shows that people who take regular breaks tend to be more productive.
 So makes sure that you include plenty of breaks into your work schedule, and keep those batteries charged!

 Keep in contact

 One of the big downsides (or upsides, depending on your personality) of remote work is that you’re not face-to-face with your co-workers.
 It can be problematic, especially if you’re part of a team.
 To overcome this problem make sure you and your colleagues are all using the same chat program.
 Create a chat group, schedule regular catch-ups (at the start and end of the week), and be as engaged as much as you can.
 Just because you work remotely doesn’t mean that you can’t collaborate as well as if you were in an office.